 The Interdisciplinary College (IK) is an annual, intense one-week spring school which offers a dense state-of-the-art course program in neurobiology, neural computation, cognitive science/psychology, artificial intelligence, robotics and philosophy.
 Courses include introductions to the main fields of the IK, as well as an in-depth treatment of a focus topic which is changing from year to year, explored in about two dozens of special courses.
 And last but not least, the IK is a unique social event.
 In the evenings participants may enjoy the very special atmosphere: minds meet, music is played, and friends are made in long evening and night sessions in the welcoming conference site at Lake Möhne.

-The upcoming IK 2019 (March 12-19, 2019) will explore the focus theme Out of Your Senses: From Data to Insight.
-This IK explores how data in many forms can be processed to yield condensed and insightful information.
-An emphasis will be placed on senses, sensors, and the evaluation of the resulting data: Basic and methods courses in biology, computer science, philosophy, and engineering will be complemented by sessions on data analysis, sensor technology, biological sensory systems, and the interplay of sensing with self and society.
+The IK 2019 (March 12-19, 2019) focused on the theme Out of Your Senses: From Data to Insight.
+This IK explored how data in many forms can be processed to yield condensed and insightful information.
+An emphasis was be placed on senses, sensors, and the evaluation of the resulting data: Basic and methods courses in biology, computer science, philosophy, and engineering will be complemented by sessions on data analysis, sensor technology, biological sensory systems, and the interplay of sensing with self and society.

 What it was in 2018

 The 2018 edition of the IK focussed on the theme Me, my Self, and I and addresses questions such as: Who am I?
 Where is my self?
 What is it like to be me?
 In doing so, courses addressed different aspects of self models, self perception, and self consciousness using different epistemic and theoretical approaches in a truly interdisciplinary fashion.